Polar LOOP Review – It’s NOT A Whoop Competitor

 Polar Loop Accuracy Test results in the Gym

 I brought Amazfit Helio into the mix for a gym session where I mainly focused on upper body work, which will most likely negatively impact arm-worn sensors like LOOP.
-Polar LOOP struggled a little bit here at times, and I’ve highlighted those on the chart – you can see that it didn’t always register increased efforts, and, as a result, the overall workout average was 104.50bpm, which was 1 or 2 beats lower than all the other devices on test.
-You can see that Amaxfit Helio over-reports to the reference device by 1bpm, and Whoop is spot on with the HRM 600.
+Polar LOOP struggled a little bit here at times, and I’ve highlighted those on the chart – you can see that it didn’t always register peaking efforts, and, as a result, the overall workout average (selection) was 104.50bpm, which was 1 or 2 beats lower than all the other devices on test.
+You can also see that Amaxfit Helio over-reports to the reference device by 1bpm, and Whoop is spot on with the HRM 600.

 Polar LOOP gets a 7/10 here.